-Matt Levine’s Money Stuff column (Bloomberg Opinion) had a great piece today which, while nominally focussed on the enduring question of “Looking for Tether’s Money” is worth reading for the neat summary he offers of how finance turns risky assets into safe assets.
-The column is behind a paywall but you can access his material by signing up for his daily newsletter.
+Matt Levine’s Money Stuff column (Bloomberg Opinion) had a great piece today which, while nominally focussed on the enduring question of “Looking for Tether’s Money”, is worth reading for the neat summary he offers of how finance turns risky assets into safe assets.
+The column is behind a paywall but you can access it for free by signing up for his daily newsletter.

 This particular piece of the magic of finance is of course achieved by dividing up claims on risky assets into tranches with differing levels of seniority.
 In Matt’s words…

 Most of what happens in finance is some form of this move.
 And the reason for that is basically that some people want to own safe things, because they have money that they don’t want to lose, and other people want to own risky things, because they have money that they want to turn into more money.
 If you have something that is moderately risky, someone will buy it, but if you slice it into things that are super safe and things that are super risky, more people might buy them.
 Financial theory suggests that this is impossible but virtually all of financial practice disagrees.Money Stuff, Matt Levine Bloomberg, 7 October 2021

 Matt also offers a neat description of how this works in banking

 A bank makes a bunch of loans in exchange for senior claims on businesses, houses, etc. Then it pools those loans together on its balance sheet and issues a bunch of different claims on them.
 The most senior claims, classically, are “bank deposits”; the most junior claims are “equity” or “capital.”
 Some people want to own a bank; they think that First Bank of X is good at running its business and will grow its assets and improve its margins and its stock will be worth more in the future, so they buy equity (shares of stock) of the bank.
 Other people, though, just want to keep their money safe; they put their deposits in the First Bank of X because they are confident that a dollar deposited in an account there will always be worth a dollar.